 Downtown Rochester, New York Conclusion

 All this sounds exciting, which it is, except for one major problem.
 We have to keep bringing residents back into the area, and hope they stay.

-This requires jobs that will not only hire local residents, but also train them.
+This requires jobs that will not only hire residents, but also train them.
 A company moving in and bringing along 5,000 of its own employees does nothing for the local economy.

 Also, local residents need to make enough to pay the rent.
 Minimum wage jobs with no room for advancement just won’t cut it.

 And while we’re at it, let’s continue to add more protected bicycle lanes and safe places to walk, away from dangerous traffic.
 Plus, some more green spaces for people to sit and socialize.
 This will cut down on the amount of traffic.
 And less traffic means less pollution and noise, and a better city overall.